hauva69/chess-unicode/README.md

 -+ | ASCII | Black has a desicive advantage
 = | ASCII | Balanced position
 &#x221e; | U+221E | Unclear position
-? | ? | Compensation for the material

 ## Sources